last-dev/jdl.io/tools.md

 Better yet, Dropbox acts as a cloud backup solution since all the files you sync are saved, even if you delete them from all of your devices accidentally.

 Early on, I primarily used Dropbox to share files with friends using their [Shared Folders](https://www.dropbox.com/features/share/folders) feature.
 Now, I mainly use Dropbox to host my local code repository for this site.
 So, whether I'm on my Macbook Pro out-n-about, or at home on my desktop PC, my local code repository is always up to date on any machine I have Dropbox downloaded on.
-Just drop my repostory file into Sublime Text and I'm ready to code.
+Just drop my repository file into Sublime Text and I'm ready to code.

 <br>
 <img alt="1Password" id="tools-logo" src="{{site.baseurl}}/img/1password.png">